isaacwilliams/not-good-enough-web/content/episodes/110-everybody-needs-good-neighbours.md

 ---
 number: 110
-title: Talk to your neighbours
+title: Everybody needs good neighbours
 date: "2022-03-16"
 description: "We talk about the power of polyps and the power of community."
 fileLink: https://mcdn.podbean.com/mf/web/mvsd53/110-colonial-organism.mp3